fetchai/colearn/README.md

 To use the latest stable release we recommend installing the [package from PyPi](https://pypi.org/project/colearn/)

-To install with support for Keras/Pytorch:
+To install with support for Keras and Pytorch:
    ```bash
    pip install colearn[all]
    ```
-To install with just support for Keras/Pytorch:
+To install with just support for Keras or Pytorch:

    ```bash
    pip install colearn[keras]